Archive for the ‘Holidays’ Category

 Instead of Christmas being a time when we receive a lot of presents, let’s get back to its true meaning, which is about appreciating what we have and helping others.
 As a family, donate some of your time to volunteer at a shelter, soup kitchen, or other organization that’s in desperate need of volunteers.
 Ask your kids to donate some of their gently used unwanted toys to a local charity or organization so that a less fortunate child can enjoy them.

 We have so much to be grateful for in this great country of ours.
-Blessings, Happy Holidays, & Happy Organizing.
+Blessings, Merry Christmas, Happy Holidays, & Happy Organizing.

 Holiday Stress